 Program OverviewPrinter Friendly

-Centennial College's International Business Management program ensures you obtain the key industry knowledge you need to successfully conduct business on a global scale in any international corporate environment.
+Centennial College's International Business Management program will ensure you obtain the key industry knowledge to successfully conduct business on a global scale in any international corporate environment.

-This college business program offers a unique global perspective on business.
-Graduates must have knowledge of specialized International Business Management topics such as:
+This college program will offer a unique global perspective on business, as the field will require you to have knowledge of specialized international business management topics such as:

 - International business law